 (d) if an unsupervised access authorisation given by the licence holder to the secure nominee is cancelled, the date on which it is cancelled.

-[Regulation 10 inserted in Gazette 2 Dec 2013 p.
+[Regulation 10 inserted: Gazette 2 Dec 2013 p.
 5505-6.]

 11. Duties of secure nominee

 (1) A secure nominee of a licence holder must comply with each unsupervised access authorisation given by the holder to the secure nominee.